lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * For higher values of size, the first 12 bits are set to 1 and the next two bytes contain the size value as a 16 bits integer.

-* If a field does not exist in the packet but in the Rule and its FL is variable, the size zero MUST be used.
+If a field is not present in the packet but exists in the Rule and its FL is specified as being variable, size 0 MUST be sent to denote its absence.

 ### not-sent CDA